 Inability to manage the bladder or bowels

 If any of your symptoms continue, you should see a doctor.
 If your body isn't recovering well on its own, you'll almost certainly need medical help.
 Since sustaining a back injury, a reckless defendant is legally obligated to cover the medical bills.
-If you're concerned about the cost, don't let them escape this burden.
+Don't let them escape this burden if you're concerned about the cost.

-In an accident, you will suffer from a variety of different back injuries.
+In an accident, you will suffer from various back injuries.
 Here are examples:

 Sprains and Strains.
 Damage or wear-and-tear to ligaments and tendons in the back causes back sprains and strains.
 A single high-impact accident or chronic overuse may cause these injuries.
 Back sprains and strains are among the most frequently reported workplace injuries in the Los Angeles area.

 Vertebral Fractures.
 There are 26 vertebrae in the spinal cord.
 Vertebrae are a group of small bones that make up the spine.
 These small bones can fracture if you're in a traumatic accident or if you're subjected to excessive force.
 Compression and burst fractures are two distinct types of vertebral fractures.